 Unfortunately, not all tree and shrub heights sold online are the same.

 When shopping online for trees or shrubs you often see a height listed.
 Many times, it will not list the size of the container.
-But is the height listed on the website what you will actually receive?
+But is the height listed on the website what you will receive?

 Unfortunately, that answer is; Not always.
-Having worked in the online nursery business for 10 years, I discovered not all heights listed for trees online are the same.
+Having worked in the online nursery business for over 10 years, I discovered not all heights listed for trees online are the same.
 Here are 2 tricks you need to be on the look-out for:

 1) Free Pruning!
 One practice a few nurseries undertake is pruning your tree down.
 The tree delivered to you could be up to 1/3 shorter than the height listed on their site.

 Cutting back trees will save the nursery a lot of money on shipping.
 Shorter tree, shorter box.
-FedEx & UPS charge based on weight & overall dimensions of the box.
+FedEx & UPS charge based on the weight & overall dimensions of the box.

 Planting directions from more & more nurseries now include recommendations to prune back your new trees & shrubs.
 The key is, in our opinion, to leave the decision up to you.

-2) Misleading heights by including the roots.
+Height includes roots2) Misleading heights by including the roots.
 Some nurseries will add the height of the container to the overall height they list for sale.
 “Our Tree heights include the height of the container” This can add 12 inches or more to the actual height of the tree.

 They know when you first take the plant out of the box it will be the height listed for sale.
 It’s kind of deceptive.
-They’re hoping that when you get it in the ground & realize it is shorter than advertised that you won’t complain.
+They’re hoping that when you get it in the ground & realize it is shorter than advertised you won’t complain.

 Where would you find this information?